-As Wayne County endures a weekend of wintry weather, area government agencies are updating their travel alerts, and organizations and businesses have announced changes to their regular schedules or programming for Sunday and Monday.
+As Wayne County shovels out of a weekend of wintry weather, area government agencies are updating their travel alerts, and organizations and businesses have announced changes to their regular schedules or programming.

 Travel alerts